 Of important note, Quogue is also a village of artists.
 Quogue has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Quogue’s character.

-Telecommuters are a relatively large percentage of the workforce: 22.75% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Quogue telecommute to their jobs.
+Overall, about 22.75% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Another notable thing is that Quogue is an extremely popular vacation destination.
 A significant portion of the population is seasonal.
 During the vacation season, the village experiences a large influx of people who take up residence in second homes they own in the area.
 As the vacation season ends, the population drops again, leaving behind a substantially quieter and smaller village.

-Because of many things, Quogue is a great place for families with children to consider.
-First of all, many other families with children live here, making Quogue a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Quogue has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Quogue is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Quogue’s overall crime rate is lower than average for the country.

 Quogue is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The population of Quogue is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 36.71% of adults in Quogue have a bachelor's degree or even advanced degree.
+The citizens of Quogue are very well educated compared to the average community in the nation: 36.71% of adults in Quogue have a bachelor's degree or even advanced degree.

 Quogue is a very ethnically-diverse village.
 The people who call Quogue home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Quogue residents report their race to be White, followed by Black or African-American.
 Quogue also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 20.78% of the village’s residents.
 Important ancestries of people in Quogue include Irish, European, English, German, and Dutch.